Why Do I Get a Snapchat Notification Saying Someone Is Typing, but Then Get Nothing?

 Do We Really Need Typing Notifications?

-Snapchat is an application, and that means it has quirky little glitches just like every other piece of technology.
+Snapchat is an application, and that means it has quirky little glitches just like every other piece of technology so someone may not have even read your message yet.
 Of course, you can always type back a quick “just a second” message to let another user know you’ve seen it and you’re not ignoring them.
-But this may not always be an option and quite frankly if the typing notifications didn’t exist you wouldn’t need to worry about this.
+But this may not always be an option and quite frankly if the typing notifications didn’t exist you wouldn’t need to worry about it.

 Snapchat is designed around user privacy, with the automatic deletion of messages and snaps coupled with the advanced profile privacy settings.
 Typing notifications tend to go against the user privacy culture of the application.